wavebeem/wavebeem.com/src/blog/2026/review-hundred-line/index.md

 can even skip most of the combat by the halfway point.

-Eventually you unlock a story flowchart you can hop around, Uchikoshi style, and that's when things really start getting interesting to me.
+Eventually you unlock a story flowchart you can hop around, Uchikoshi style, and that's when things really opens up.

-I will say that some of the routes are not very interesting to me.
+I will say that some of the routes didn't hold my interest.
 I won't call any of them trash or terrible, but I think that the goal of "100 endings" was overly ambitious.
 This game is absolutely freaking massive, and we unforutnately ran out of willpower before seeing all it had to offer.
 I think the game could've used a little more editing both in terms of cutting less interesting routes, and then actual copy editing (looooots of extra words, typos, grammatical mistakes---nothing too bad, and somewhat understandable given the absolutely massive script size).

 I don't want to spoil anything about the story for you, reader, but...
 I really grew to love Hiruko, Eito, and even Darumi.
 All of the characters have at least